zhuermu/aws/bedrock/video_class/prompt.md

     ]
 }
 ```
 Remember just only output the JSON format, no other words.
+The classified information must be within the categories I provided.